faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 Whereas the belief in the resurrection may quell anxiety, a belief in Jesus is also tied to a belief in his second coming, and the second coming may promote nihilism and anxiety.

-Belief in the imminent return of Jesus with accompanying cataclysms (see Matthew 24 and the Book of Revelation) is [woven deeply into Christianity](https://en.wikipedia.org/wiki/Predictions_and_claims_for_the_Second_Coming_of_Christ)
+Belief in the imminent return of Jesus with accompanying cataclysms (see Matthew 24 and the Book of Revelation) is [woven deeply into Christianity](https://en.wikipedia.org/wiki/Predictions_and_claims_for_the_Second_Coming_of_Christ)[^second_coming_expected_in_lifetime_of_adherents]

 * It deeply affects how Christians live today, causing many fundamentalist Christians to be ill-prepared for living a full life (anecdotes [here](https://www.reddit.com/r/exchristian/comments/k3zg4i/does_anyone_else_feel_like_they_werent_prepared/)).
 * It colored expectations within the early LDS Church (see [here](https://faenrandir.github.io/a_careful_examination/failed-second-coming-predictions-in-early-lds-church/))
-* Throughout its existence, LDS members have been told [they will live to see the second coming](https://www.reddit.com/r/mormon/comments/6rctgu/if_your_patriarchal_blessing_indicates_you_will/).
+* Throughout its existence, LDS members have been told [they will live to see the second coming](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V26N03_11.pdf).
 * LDS members today have vivid and concrete expectations for Jesus's [immediate return](https://faenrandir.github.io/a_careful_examination/modern-second-coming-predictions/).

-*Why would I want my children to have the expectation that life is _for sure_ going to become cataclysmically bad and then all problems will essentially be "solved" by Jesus coming again?*
+*Why would I want my children to have the expectation that life is for sure going to become cataclysmically bad and then all problems will essentially be "solved" by Jesus coming again?*

 ## Eternal judgement anxiety